Iloilo International Airport

-Since it opened in 2007, Iloilo International Airport is one of the largest airports constructed in the Philippines.
-During its inauguration, former President Gloria Macapagal Arroyo remarked that the airport was the most beautiful and modern in the country and called it a symbol of both political will and economic maturity.

 History

+Early history

+The site of the current airport was originally a World War II airfield constructed in 1942.
+It was called Cabatuan Airfield after its location by the Japanese forces which operated it during the war.
+It was also referred to as Tiring Landing Field (TLF) by others but this is an inaccurate name as the airfield had installations in other Cabatuan, Iloilo barrios as well.
+Another erroneous name was Santa Barbara Airfield, erroneous as the airfield was not located in the neighboring town.
+The Japanese forces operated Cabatuan Airfield from 1942 until their retreat in 1945, and it was also the site of the official Japanese surrender on Panay on September 2, 1945.

-The situation at Mandurriao Airport
+Situation at Mandurriao Airport

 Prior to the construction of Iloilo International Airport, Iloilo City was served by Mandurriao Airport, located in the Mandurriao district of Iloilo City, which had been in operation since 1937.
 Though continually expanded in order to accommodate the changing demands of the city throughout much of its history, Iloilo City's rapid urbanization had made this feat impossible by the 1990s.
 The 2202 m2 terminal building, constructed in 1982 to handle the passenger demands of a single airline, (Philippine Airlines, being the Philippines' aviation monopoly at the time), was unable to cope with the liberalization of the Philippine aviation industry and the subsequent boom in air travel, when as many as four airlines served the airport at the same time and where the passenger terminal needed to have an area of at least 7800 m2 in order to absorb all peak-hour demand.

 The airport's problems continued to linger with it into the new millennium.
 The increasing incidence of terrorism in the Philippines for example forced aviation officials to restrict airport access only to passengers, the sealing of doors and windows at airport terminals being an essential component thereof.
 However, the airport's architecture (which took advantage of natural ventilation) and lack of air conditioning made the airport's pre-departure and arrival areas very uncomfortable for passengers to stay in.
 To counteract this, the Air Transportation Office (the forerunner of the Civil Aviation Authority of the Philippines) installed six air-conditioning units at the pre-departure area.
 Although the installed units were able to provide a degree of comfort to passengers, the ATO recognized that their efforts were inadequate: in order to effectively provide a comfortable environment for passengers throughout the entire terminal building, twenty-three air conditioners needed to be installed.
 Passenger complaints meanwhile were not limited to just the lack of air conditioning: despite the existence of a baggage X-ray machine, passengers flying other airlines were forced to have their baggage manually checked as the machine was ostensibly for the sole use of Philippine Airlines passengers.